Key Learning Points

-Heat is an External Cause of Disease, that becomes internalised.
-It can occur on its own, or when one of the other syndromes (eg Wind, Cold, Damp etc) turns into Heat in the interior of the body, often combining with an pre-existing Yin deficiency if there is one.
+In Chinese medicine Heat is an External Cause of Disease, that becomes internalised.
+It can occur on its own, or when one of the other syndromes (eg Wind, Cold, Damp etc) turns into Heat in the interior of your body.
+Here it often combines with an pre-existing Yin deficiency if there is one.

 Suppression of this natural process is potentially dangerous from the point of view of Chinese medicine, and it needs careful treatment.